top of page

 Pros:

-The benefits of being a real estate agent are that there is no compulsory retirement age and our team has agents even in their 80s who continue to serve their family and friends as they enjoy being active and able to contribute to others even when building wealth is no longer their priority in life.
+With no mandatory retirement age, some agents continue working well into their later years simply because they enjoy staying active and helping others..
+In fact, our team has agents even in their 80s who continue to serve their family and friends as they enjoy being active and able to contribute to others even when building wealth is no longer their priority in life.

 Cons: